- Ref. 248

-Agay Cap Esterel, district D4: beautiful two-room apartment fully equipped for 4/5 people.
+Agay Cap Esterel, beautiful two-room apartment fully equipped for 4/5 people.
 Bedroom with double bed 140cm, living room with 1 sofa bed and pull-out bed.
 Fully equipped kitchen: dishwasher, electric hob, fridge, oven and grill.
 Terrace with table and chairs for 5 persons.
 Private covered parking space.
 Ideal for holidays and rental investment.
 To visit!

 The village club of Cap Esterel is the largest private and pedestrian holiday village in France including a 9-hole golf course, 5 swimming pools, tennis, SPA, mountain biking, archery, mini-golf, entertainment for children and adults.
 An ideal holiday location for the whole family, you won't need a car as everything is available in the village: restaurants, shops, boutiques, small supermarket, laundry and services.